 - 8. Post-Retirement Increases A.C.A. §§ 24-7-713, 24-7-727 (compound COLA).
 Each July 1, annuities are adjusted to be equal to the base annuity times 100% plus 3% for each full year in the period from the effective date of the base annuity to the current July 1.
-The base annuity is the amount of the member's annuity on the later of July 1, 2001 or the effective date of retirement, as re-determined by Acts 396 of 1999 and 992 of 1997.
+The base annuity is the amount of the member's annuity on the later of July 1, 2001 or the effective date of retirement.
 The July 1, 2009 cost of living adjustment for retirees was compounded.
 The annuity was set to 103% of the June 30, 2009 retirement benefit amount.
 After it was calculated on July 1, 2009, the base amount was reset to be the July 1, 2009 benefit amount.
 Future cost of living raises will be established by the new updated base amount.
-Future cost of living adjustments will be evaluated on an annual basis to determine if a simple or compound cost of living increase will be given, depending on the financial condition of the System.
-Act 967 of 2013 gives the ATRS Board authority to reverse the compounding of a benefit and reset the base amount to the precompounding amount.
-If this reversal were to occur, it would include participants in the T-DROP plan.
-The future benefits of a member would not be reduced to recover any benefits paid to a member as a result of the compounding.
-In addition, the member's benefit on the date of the reversal would not be impacted, but future COLA's would be based upon the reset base amount.
-This act is dependent upon the actuary's certification that the amortization period is in excess of 30 years to pay unfunded liabilities prior to any reversal of the compounding of the COLA.
-Act 780 of 2017 allows the right to reverse the 2009 compound COLA when unfunded liabilities exceed an 18 year amortization.
-The act also allows a phase in of the change during months in which a COLA raise is given to prevent any retiree or option beneficiary from having an actual reduction in monthly benefit payments. - 9.
+Future cost of living adjustments will be evaluated on an annual basis to determine if a simple or compound cost of living increase will be given, depending on the financial condition of the System. - 9.
 Survivor Benefits A.C.A. § 24-7-710.
 Upon the death of an active member, who has 5 or more years of actual and reciprocal service, the following annuities are payable: - (a) The surviving spouse receives an annuity computed in the same manner as if the member had (i) retired the date of his death with entitlement to an annuity, (ii) elected Option A 100% Survivor Annuity, and (iii) nominated the spouse as joint beneficiary.
-If the member has attained age 60 and has acquired 5 years of credited service or has acquired 25 years of credited service regardless of age, the annuity begins immediately; otherwise the annuity begins the month following the date the member would have attained age 60.
-Under certain circumstances, a lump sum distribution may be made to the beneficiary(ies) of the deceased member.
+If the member has attained age 60 and has acquired 5 years of credited service or has acquired 25 years of